What is penetration testing and how pentesting works?

 Blind tests mean tests conducted by people who have no prior knowledge of the company and its security systems.
 Very often the only information they get is the name of the organisation they are testing, which allow them to behave the way cybercriminals do.

-Double blind tests
+Double blind penetration test

 Double blind tests are blind tests taken to the next level.
 They mean that the pen testers do not have any information on the company they are assessing and that only a limited number of people within the organisation (often just one or two) know about the test.